sergiobayona/file_system_mcp/README.md

     - Access time
     - Type (file/directory)
     - Permissions

+- **get_bulk_file_info**
+  - Retrieve metadata for multiple files/directories in a single operation
+  - Inputs:
+    - `paths` (string[]): Array of file/directory paths to get information about
+    - `include_errors` (boolean, optional): Include error information for inaccessible files (default: true)
+  - Returns JSON with summary statistics and detailed metadata for each file
+  - More efficient than multiple `get_file_info` calls
+  - Handles errors gracefully - continues processing other files if some fail
+  - Example: `get_bulk_file_info(paths=["file1.txt", "dir1/", "file2.pdf"])`

 - **list_allowed_directories**
   - List all directories the server is allowed to access